The-Compiler/pytest-mccabe/README.rst

 The repository of this plugin is at https://github.com/The-Compiler/pytest-mccabe

-For more info on py.test see http://pytest.org
+For more info on pytest see https://pytest.org

 The code is based on Florian Schulze's excellent `pytest-flakes`_ - Thanks!